-- Department of Homeland Security (TSA) and CHP Governor's Detail are authorized to use magnetic signs on its vehicles. - Unmarked Sheriff's Department Airport Bureau vehicles - Vehicles under escort of a vehicle with proper markings and a rotating beacon. - The driver of the unmarked vehicle must remain with the vehicle at all times. - If this is not possible, contact Airside Operations for a temporary parking permit to be reviewed on a case by case basis.
+- Department of Homeland Security (TSA) and CHP Governor's Detail are authorized to use magnetic signs on its vehicles. - Unmarked Sheriff's Office Airport Bureau vehicles - Vehicles under escort of a vehicle with proper markings and a rotating beacon. - The driver of the unmarked vehicle must remain with the vehicle. - o If this is not possible, contact Airside Operations for a temporary parking permit to be reviewed on a case-by-case basis.